RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 >  ![Could not load image.](img/Challenge_CCA2_Oracles.png)
 >
 > The encryption oracle _QencLR_ is almost the same as in the IND-CPA proof presented in the chapter **First Proof**.
 As we need to give an adversary access to a decryption oracle, we require preventing that an adversary can win the IND-CCA2 game trivially.
 That is, excluding that an adversary can send a ciphertext produced by the encryption oracle directly to the decryption oracle.
-> We do this by keeping track of the outputted  ciphertexts in a table.
+> We do this by keeping track of the returned ciphertexts in a table.
 First, we create a table called _ciphertexts_, which can contain elements of the type _bitstring_.
 Inside the oracle _Oenc_ we will insert the generated ciphertext _c0_ into the table.
 >
 > The decryption oracle _Qdec_ has two parameters.
 It requires the encryption key _k_ of type _key_ and the MAC key _mk_ of type _mkey_.
 Similar to the encryption oracle, we use oracle replication for the decryption oracle as well.
 The oracle _Odec_ takes a ciphertext _c_ as input.
 Note that the decryption oracle is not a left-or-right oracle, so we do not have inputs like _c1_ and _c2_.
-We check if the ciphertext _c_, queried by the adversary, is inside the table _ciphertexts_ and has thereby been outputted  by the encryption oracle earlier.
+We check whether the ciphertext _c_, queried by the adversary, is inside the table _ciphertexts_ and has therefore been returned by the encryption oracle earlier.
 If this is the case, the function returns bottom.
 Otherwise, the Enc-then-MAC decryption is returned.
 >
 > The parameters _qEnc_ and _qDec_ used for the oracle replication are declared at the top of the input file.
 >  ![Could not load image.](img/Challenge_CCA2_Params.png)